 While sometimes advantageous for businesses, it certainly is not always the best solution and should be considered in the context of your longer-term property strategy.

-If you are considering these options, it is strongly recommended to undertake a vision a strategy session of what your workspace requirements are both now longer term, in view of achieving the best possible solution to your business needs.
+If you are considering these options, it is strongly recommended to undertake a strategy session of what your workspace requirements are – both now and longer term – in view of achieving the best possible solution to your business needs.